keboola/connection-docs/extractors/other/aws-s3/index.md

  - **Subfolders** - Available only with **Wildcard** turned on.
 The extractor will also process all subfolders.
  - **New Files Only** - The extractor will keep track of downloaded files and will continue with the unprocessed files on the next run.
  - **Decompress** - All downloaded files will be decompressed (currently supporting ZIP and GZIP).
- Please note, ZIP files can contain multiple files, which can lead to ambiguity.
-We recommend using GZIP only.
+All files in all archives will be imported into a single Storage table.

 ### Save Settings